ianrenton/ianrenton.com/_usv01/2023-03-11-usv-01-software-setup.markdown

 Since the boat won't normally have an internet connection, and doesn't have a BIOS battery, it would be nice to set it up to automatically set its clock when it gets a GPS fix.

 To do that, I installed the `gpsd` and `ntp` packages.
-I then configured `/etc/default/gpsd` as follows:
+I then configured `/etc/default/gpsd` as follows, using `/dev/ttyS2` which is the GPS port on the Beaglebone Blue:

 ```
 DEVICES="/dev/ttyS2"